chrisbpawsey/launcher-demo/README.md

 src/
 test_omp.lsf

+## fix environment for demo
-## fix environment add PT and PG environment variables
+## Add the PT and PG environment variables
 > ./pt.sh

 This will create a ${HOME}/.myenv file and modify your ${HOME}.profile to source